Yassin1/ManyRecipes/README.md

 # Project Description

-For our third project, we are making an application for Foodies and lovers of international Dishes.
-The application, will provide visitors with the national recipes from countires across the world that they can make in there own home.
+For our third project, we are making an application for Foodies and lovers of international Dishes.The application, will provide visitors with a plotform to share and recipes from across the world that they can make in there own home.
-Recipes will very in spice level and ingredients.
+Recipes will very in spice level.